 It is impossible for anyone to find out if a Realtor is withholding offers, much less find out how long and the reason why.
-Think this all the way through: It could very well be that the seller has made it clear they will not accept any "low-ball" offers; and so the Realtor may be holding them--in...Read more »
+Think this all the way through: It could very well be that the seller has made it clear they will not accept any "low-ball" offers; and so the Realtor may be holding...Read more »

 State is Delaware.
 I was given lifetime right of occupancy via my grandmother's will.
 She left the house to her oldest son, my uncle, with the caveat that I had a lifetime right of occupancy.
 Now, I have discovered that the house has been sold.
 No one told me about this.
-Wondering if I have any...
+Wondering if I have...
 Read more »

 If you are in the business of buying homes and selling them, then you should be willing to have a full discussion with an attorney in Ohio about what you are asking.
 There should not be a time limit on this, in my opinion.